elibs/ebash/README.md

 But maybe you’ve looked at all the debugging output you can find and you still need more information about what is going on.
-You may be aware that you can get bash to print each command before it executes it by turning on the `set -x` option.
-Bashutils takes this a little further by using selective controls for command tracing rather than blanket turning on `set -x` for the entire script.
+You may be aware that you can get bash to print each command before it executes it by turning on the `set -x` option. ebash takes this a little further by using selective controls for command tracing rather than blanket turning on `set -x` for the entire script.
 For instance, I have the following script that on my machine is named `etrace_test`.

     #!/usr/bin/env bash

-    : ${BASHUTILS:=/usr/local/share/bashutils-1.1.8}
+    : ${EBASH:=/usr/local/share/ebash-1.1.8}
-    source ${BASHUTILS}/bashutils.sh
+    source ${EBASH}/ebash.sh

     echo "Hi"
     a=alpha
     b=beta